Carrollton bus collision: Victims

 In total, 26 passengers and the bus driver died, 34 passengers were injured, and six passengers escaped the bus without serious injury.
 Larry Mahoney, the driver of the Toyota pickup, sustained injuries from the collision.
 The deceased children ranged in age from 10 to 15 years old, with a majority aged between 13 and 14 years old.
 Richard Keith Gohn, 19, was the youngest adult killed.

 Many bodies were found facing the only exit, the rear door.
 The coroner later determined that none of the bus occupants suffered broken bones or mortal injuries from the crash impact; all had died from the fire and smoke.

 Among the bus survivors, one person's leg from just below the knee had to be amputated, and about ten others suffered disfiguring burns.
 Only 6 bus passengers were uninjured and virtually all suffered varying degrees of emotional trauma and survivor guilt syndrome.

+At least sixteen of the victims were students at Radcliff Middle School.
+3 were students at North Hardin High School.